chinadd/chinadd.github.io/sfsce.md

  2. Monitor security vulnerabilities and have patching SLA compliance stays consistently above 99% every quarter.
 Developed a customized patching script to perform topology-based server rotation to deal with the accumulation of backlog brought by topology downtime during patching.

  - Availability and Reliability
- Participate in oncall shifts to handle service disruptions in production environments aiming to deliver and maintain 99.95% availability for all services, including disk alert, auto-scaling group capacity (CPU, Memory, etc) adjustment, failure of new instance to join/sync with the cluster or start nomad process, problem in target group registration for load balancer,
+ Participate in oncall shifts to handle service disruptions in production environments aiming to deliver and maintain 99.95% availability for all services, including disk alert, auto-scaling group capacity (CPU, Memory, etc) adjustment, failure of new instance to join/sync with the cluster or start nomad process, problem in target group registration for load balancer, etc.

 ### Technologies
  - Nomad